A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Preliminaries

 we obtain a distinguished triangle

-By taking the global functor $\Hom(-,\cO_C)$ in this sequence, we get the result. \end{proof} \begin{proposition}[ {\cite[Proposition 2.A.11]{HuLe10}}] Let $F$ be a stable sheaf on a smooth projective variety $X$.
+By taking the functor $\Hom(-,\cO_C)$ in this sequence, we obtain the result. \end{proof} \begin{proposition}[ {\cite[Proposition 2.A.11]{HuLe10}}] Let $F$ be a stable sheaf on a smooth projective variety $X$.
 Then the tangent space (resp. the obstruction space) of $\cS (X,d)$ at $[F]$ is given by

 \end{proposition}